Kim Zolciak: Business

-In May 2016, Zolciak-Biermann launched a line of skin-care products called Kashmere Kollection.
+In May 2016, Zolciak launched a line of skin-care products called Kashmere Kollection.
 Zolciak has also released a fragrance called Kashmere.

 Personal life

-Zolciak has a daughter from a previous relationship, Brielle Karenna (born 1997).
-She married Daniel Toce in 2001 and that same year, they had a daughter named Ariana Lenee.
+Zolciak has a daughter from a previous relationship.
+She married Daniel Toce in 2001, and that year they had a daughter named Ariana Lenee.
 The couple divorced in February 2003.

 In May 2010, Zolciak met Atlanta Falcons football player Kroy Biermann at the charity event Dancing with Atlanta Stars.
 Their meeting was later shown on season three of The Real Housewives of Atlanta.
 The couple wed at their Roswell, Georgia, home on November 11, 2011.
-They have four children together: Kroy Jagger "KJ" (born 2011), Kash Kade (born 2012), and twins Kaia Rose and Kane Ren (born 2013).
+They have four children including Kroy Jagger "KJ" who was born in May 2011.

 In March 2013, Biermann filed to adopt Zolciak's daughters.
-In July 2013, the adoption became final and the girls subsequently changed their last names to become Brielle Biermann and Ariana Biermann.
+In July 2013, the adoption became final, and the girls subsequently changed their last names to Biermann.

-In May 2023, Zolciak filed for divorce from Biermann after twelve years of marriage, citing their date of separation as April 30.
-In July 2023, it was confirmed that Zolciak and Biermann had withdrawn their divorce filing.
-In August 2023, Kim asked that Kroy refile for divorce.
+In May 2023, Biermann filed for divorce from Zolciak after eleven and a half years of marriage, citing their date of separation as April 30.
+In July 2023, it was confirmed that Zolciak and Biermann had withdrawn their divorce filings.
+In August 2023, Biermann filed for divorce a second time.

+On September 3, 2026, 15–year–old KJ was indicted on seven felony charges including one count each of aggravated child molestation, aggravated sexual battery, aggravated sodomy, and false imprisonment, and three counts of aggravated sexual battery against a child under 16.
+The charges relate to an alleged sexual assault on a classmate from April of 2026 in an Alpharetta gym.
+On September 11, 2026, he was granted a $200,000 bond that included house arrest, wearing a GPS ankle monitor, surrendering his passport to his attorney, completing his schooling virtually, prohibition from using cell phones or posting on social media, and being barred from having any contact with the alleged victim.
+His attorney previously filed a motion to move the case to juvenile court.
+Prior to the latest charges, KJ had been placed under court supervision in October of 2025 for allegedly filming himself sexually assaulting an underaged relative.